ZGCTroy/ED-DPM/README.md

 # Cite
 ```
-@article{zheng2022entropy,
+@inproceedings{zheng2022entropy,
-  title={Entropy-driven Sampling and Training Scheme for Conditional Diffusion Generation},
+  title={Entropy-Driven Sampling and Training Scheme for Conditional Diffusion Generation},
-  author={Zheng, Guangcong and Li, Shengming and Wang, Hui and Yao, Taiping and Chen, Yang and Ding, Shoudong and Li, Xi},
+  author={Zheng, Guangcong and Li, Shengming and Wang, Hui and Yao, Taiping and Chen, Yang and Ding, Shouhong and Li, Xi},
-  journal={arXiv preprint arXiv:2206.11474},
-  year={2022}
+  booktitle={European Conference on Computer Vision},
+  pages={754--769},
+  year={2022},
+  organization={Springer}
 }
 ```